Hyunjin-beep/--Chrome-app-clone/README.md

 For several years, I wrote customized bullet journal.
 It helped me a lot to organize my schedule.
 However, someday, I thought **what if there is a digital bullet journal that I can customize for convenient**.
-So I started to think about this project and finally I got a blue print of this project.
+Also, I started to take online courses that make a google chrome app for javascript.

-(노타보여주기)
+So I started to think about this project based on these online courses and finally got a blue print of this project.

 ## 3. Details of project